Clearing a Road to Independence

 The ZeroG Gait and Balance System is a robotic body-weight support system designed to help people like Cameron relearn to walk and gain balance.
 It removes a patient’s fear of falling during therapy, which is an obstacle to effective rehabilitation says Jake Allstot, assistant manager of rehabilitation at St. Luke’s.
 “Taking that first step is scary,” says Jake.
 “The ZeroG helps us completely take that fear away.”

 The ZeroG is used to aid patients with conditions such as spinal cord and brain injuries, stroke, Multiple Sclerosis, Parkinson’s disease and even lower-extremity amputations.
 It is the only device of its kind in the Inland Northwest and is expected to serve around 1,000 adult and pediatric patients each year.

-The equipment and necessary space modifications totaled $260,000 and were made possible by generous donations to Providence Health Care Foundation.
+The equipment and necessary space modifications totaled $260,000 and were made possible by generous donations to Providence Inland Northwest Foundation.
 Major funders included the Craig H. Neilsen Foundation and the M.J.
 Murdock Charitable Trust.